awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_ai-opt-out_create.md

 ## Editing tags attached to an AI services opt\-out policy<a name="tag-ai-opt-out-policy-procedure"></a>

-When signed in to your organization's master account, you can add or remove the tags attached to an AI services opt\-out policy\.
+When signed in to your organization's management account, you can add or remove the tags attached to an AI services opt\-out policy\.
 To do this, complete the following steps\.

 **Minimum permissions**
 To edit the tags attached to an AI services opt\-out policy in your AWS organization, you must have the following permissions: